youngalfred/bowtie-sdk/vue/README.md

 ![Vite](https://img.shields.io/badge/Vite-B73BFE?style=for-the-badge&logo=vite&logoColor=FFD62E)
 ![Language: TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

-This Bowtie demo was developed with Vue 3 and Vite.
+This Bowtie demo was developed with [Vue3 (the composition API)](https://devdocs.io/vue~3-api-composition-api/), [Piñia](https://pinia.vuejs.org/), and Vite.
 # The Young Alfred Bowtie SDK: A Basic Vue3 Implementation Demo

 ## The implementation

-The Vue demo is more advanced (compared to both the Vanilla JS and Angular demos) in that it demos how to render questions based on the current url, guards which pages can be viewed (based on the policy type and portfolio validation status), and is much closer to the insurance experience offered at www.credible.com/insurance and www.youngalfred.com.
+The Vue demo is more advanced (compared to both the Vanilla JS and Angular demos) in that it demos how to render questions based on the current url, filter specific sdk questions based on a given page section, and guard which pages can be viewed (based on the policy type and portfolio validation status).
+This demo is much more similar to the insurance experience offered at www.credible.com/insurance and www.youngalfred.com.

 The implementation consists of several components that generate the standard HTML input objects: